MadhuShetty1499/2.AWS_Cloud_Webapp_Lift-Shift/README.md

   - Wait for about 10 minutes to bring up instances and provisioning services.

   Note: Those bash scripts contain installing and provisioning services.
-Go through the scripts <PATH> and also you can install manually by typing those commands into your respective EC2 instances.
+Go through the scripts [userdata](https://github.com/MadhuShetty1814/2.AWS_Cloud_Webapp_Lift-Shift/tree/main/userdata) and also you can install manually by typing those commands into your respective EC2 instances.

   - Login to all instances and check the services are running:
     + to log in - `$ ssh -i <keypair> <user>@<publicIP>` (user name and ssh command can be found by selecting the required instance and clicking on connect => ssh client)